valu-digital/wp-testing-tools/README.md

 ### `composer.wp-install.json`

-Since we cannot add WP plugin dependencies to the main `composer.json` we can add them here and they get installed and activated to the testing installation automatically.
+Since we cannot add WP plugin dependencies to the main `composer.json` we can add them here and they get installed & activated to the testing installation automatically.

 ### `.env`